biophiliummenu

 A biology course on sex for artists.

-Love songs, mating daces, courtship rituals, pollination and seed spreading, slug sex, sexual selection, social structures, gender rolls, mating styles and sexual identity in the wild.
+Love songs, mating dances & courtship rituals, pollination & seed spreading, sexual selection, social structures, gender rolls, mating styles and sexual identity in the wild.
+With focuses on a broad range of organisms including, fungi, birds, slugs, plants and micro organimsms.

 10 webinars in June, 2026